Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Monk DC added to spells
 * Added targetAC to Spells & Cantrips
 * Added a toggle for "Quick Weapons" on the weapons page
+* Halfling Luck (works on everything but spell attacks)

 **18th June 2015**